-Bulgaria: Suspicious electricity sale on IBEX terminated by Toplofikatsiya Sofia7.
-October 2020. / SEE Energy News
+Bulgaria: Suspicious electricity sale on IBEX terminated by Toplofikatsiya Sofia, SEE Energy News

 Toplofikatsiya Sofia, district heating provider, has terminated the suspicious contract on the sale of electricity on the Independent Bulgarian Energy Exchange (IBEX), following recent statement issued by the Bulgarian Federation of Industrial Energy Consumers (BFIEC).